 *Find at least one good slow-cooker meal

-*Experiment with table settings and
+*Experiment with table settings and throw a dinner party

 *Create better routines for cleaning out fridge, planning meals and going to grocery store.